nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal/security-improvements-faq.md

 ## In Brief

-Changes will be made in 2 steps:
+Changes will be done in 2 steps:

 ### Step 1 - Login Page Update and Token Enforcement
 - [Login page update](#login-page-update): URL and design will be updated and your email will be asked to authenticate instead of your username.